Coronavirus: How new virus became a global epidemic

 Australia confirms its first case of the coronavirus in Melbourne, a man in his 50s who recently returned from Wuhan.

-Cases of the virus are confirmed NSW, with three men aged in their 30s, 40s and 50s being treated at Westmead Hospital in Sydney.
+Cases of the virus are confirmed in New South Wales, with three men aged in their 30s, 40s and 50s being treated at Westmead Hospital in Sydney.

 The death toll rises to 41, with more than 1300 people infected.